deepraining/see-fetch/README.md

 ]
 ```

-* `note`: every function should return a value, like fetch response
+* `note`: Every function should return a value, like `fetch` response.

 ### implementDelay

-milliseconds delay for implement, default is `0`
+Milliseconds delay for implement, default is `0`.

 ```
 implementDelay: [